Constance Nunes Flaunts Her Curvy Backside In A Series Of Sexy Bikini Photos

 “I was lucky enough to marry the love of my life this weekend in front of all my friends and family…the man who loves me unconditionally and has made every sacrifice to make my life better.
 We live in a time where people think love is the perfect picture on Instagram of you and you [sic] spouse on an exotic vacation in perfect lighting with a generic quote about some movie style love…but real love is me working two jobs so he can finish his degree, him sacrificing his savings so i can build #babystang, wanting your partner to be happy regardless of your happiness,” Nunes wrote via social media after her nuptials.

-Fans can see more of Constance Nunes by following her on Instagram, or watching her on Netflix’s Car Masters: From Rust to Riches.
+Fans can see more of Constance Nunes by following her on Instagram or watching her on Netflix’s Car Masters: From Rust to Riches.